krisograbek/openai-chatbot-course/README.md

 - Build an interactive chatbot using Python and Streamlit.
 - Optimize responses using tokens and LLM parameters.

+## File Descriptions

+- **[api-tutorial-new.ipynb](./api-tutorial-new.ipynb)**: A Jupyter notebook demonstrating how to interact with the OpenAI API, including making API requests and processing responses.

+- **[basic-st-app.py](./basic-st-app.py)**: The main Streamlit app file for running the GPT-4 powered chatbot with a simple and interactive user interface.

+- **[chatbot.py](./chatbot.py)**: Core chatbot logic, using the OpenAI API to generate responses and stream real-time output back to the user.

+- **[openai-api-tutorial.ipynb](./openai-api-tutorial.ipynb)**: A beginner-friendly notebook that guides users through interacting with the OpenAI API, including generating responses and streaming output.

+- **[simplest_chatbot.py](./simplest_chatbot.py)**: A minimal example of a chatbot implementation using the OpenAI API, without any additional UI or advanced features.

+- **[token-tutorial.ipynb](./token-tutorial.ipynb)**: A tutorial notebook explaining how tokens work in OpenAI models, including how to count tokens and use tokenizers.

 ## Prerequisites

 Before you start, ensure you have the following installed on your machine: